All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Shaking the vial.
 This is the most common mistake.
 Vigorous shaking introduces air bubbles and can break down fragile peptide chains.
 Gentle swirling is all you need.

 Using the wrong water.
 Sterile water without preservative is fine for single-use vials but risky for multi-dose vials.
-BAC water is the standard for peptides you will draw from multiple times.
+BAC water is the standard for peptides you'll draw from multiple times.

 Touching the needle or stopper after swabbing.
 If you accidentally touch either one, re-swab before proceeding.
 Contamination is the biggest risk with multi-dose vials.